meeshkan/hmt/README.md

 **Executable [tshark](https://www.wireshark.org/docs/man-pages/tshark.html) must be present in your PATH.**

-Note that no decryption is made in the conversion so only packet capture files containing plain HTTP traffic are currently supported.
+Converter does not decrypt captured packages, so only files containing plain unencrypted HTTP traffic are currently supported.

 ## Development